 Conventional modes of mechanical ventilation provide positive pressure ventilation (PPV) to improve oxygenation and ventilation, prevent cardiovascular failure, manage intracranial pressure, protect the airways, and improve oxygen delivery to the tissues.
-PPV can be used as temporary therapy until the child’s condition no longer warrants support or as long-term therapy in children with chronic conditions requiring mechanical ventilation.4
+Volume-targeted ventilation (VTV) aims to produce a more stable tidal volume (VT) to reduce lung damage and stabilize the partial pressure of carbon dioxide (PCO2).3

 Click here for a list of supplies.

-Rationale: The choice of mode must be individualized to the child.
+Rationale: The choice of mode must be individualized to the patient (

 Rationale: The V

-T is individualized to the child and disease state.
+T is individualized to the patient and disease state.

-Rationale: The cycle mechanism is individualized to the child and the capabilities of the ventilator and determines when inspiration terminates.
+Rationale: The cycle mechanism is individualized to the patient and determines when inspiration terminates.

 Rationale: The rate is set to achieve appropriate minute ventilation, where minute ventilation = V